m-salman-a/dotfiles/README.md

 - [ ] bind WhichKey to <Leader>?
 - [ ] copy to clipboard not working
 - [ ] branch name too long
-- [ ] need better syntax highlighting for keywords (final, const, etc.)
+- [X] need better syntax highlighting for keywords (final, const, etc.)
+- [X] need handling for syntax highlighting for keywords
+- [ ] need wrapping for diagnostics
+- [ ] better sorting for completions
+- [X] formattting is different from Vscode even after running dart format
+- [ ] import not updating when renaming file
+- [ ] completion takes a long time when first running neovim